man.jpg (23897 bytes)

 The timing of the shad kill normally is such that it starts about the time the big browns have just finished their spawn.
 They're lean, mean and hungry.
 The rainbows had a nice winter's rest (very little fishing pressure); they're in really good shape.
 Every trout in the upper part of the river will be gorging on these shad, which translates into some fantastic fishing.

-I've seen trout, big trout, do things they don't any other time of year, or in any other condition.
+Big trout do things they don't any other time of year, or in any other condition.
 It is not unusual for the big browns to porpoise out of the water coming down on top of a shad.
-I've seen big trout broiling the surface of the river all around me.
-I've seen several large trout all pursuing the lure on my line as I retrieve toward the boat, a fish already in play on the hook.
+Big trout broil the surface of the river all around fishermen.
+Several large trout will all pursue the lure on your line as you retrieve toward the boat, a fish already in play on the hook.
 It is truly amazing to watch what happens.You can imagine what the fishing action is like.

 Whether you are thinking "big", or just want a good "mess" of fish for dinner, the shad run is one of the best times you can fish this river.
 And all methods, be it fly, artificial, and bait, are very productive.